swiftlang/swift-evolution/proposals/NNNN-filepath-in-stdlib.md

 Other resolve-flag numbers (`/.resolve/3/`, `/.resolve/5/`, etc.) and other inode numbers inside `/.vol/NNNN/MMMM/` are preserved as written.

+##### Potential future platforms

 Potential future platforms may have their own anchors and interpretations.
 For instance, POSIX allows implementation-defined meaning for paths beginning with _exactly_ two slashes (and no more).
 Linux chooses to treat two slashes the same as a single slash, but Cygwin uses this form for Windows interoperability: on Cygwin, `//server/share` maps to UNC paths and `//cygdrive/c` maps to the `C:` drive.
 This proposal's decomposition model would naturally and directly extend to supporting more platforms.
 E.g., under theoretical Cygwin support, `//cygdrive/c/foo/bar` would have an anchor of `//cygdrive/c/` (with a drive letter of `"c"`) and components `[foo, bar]`.

+##### Absolute, relative, and rooted

 All paths are relative to some reference point.
 We use the term "absolute" to refer to paths that are only "relative" to the root of a named volume.
 That is, they do not depend on the current working directory or current working drive (on Windows), environment variables (such as `$HOME`), the contents of `/etc/passwd`, etc. Absoluteness is a property of a path's anchor.

 On Linux and Darwin, absolute paths begin with `/`.
 On Windows, absolute paths begin with a drive letter and root separator (e.g. `C:\`) or a UNC/device anchor (e.g. `\\server\share\`, `\\?\`, `\\.\`).
 Windows paths such as `\foo` and `C:foo` are relative: the former is relative to the current drive, while the latter is relative to the current directory on drive `C`.

-Windows also has a notion of a path being "rooted" (see `Anchor.isRoot`) which is distinct from absolute.
+Windows also has a notion of a path being "rooted" (see `Anchor.isRooted`) which is distinct from absolute.
 While all absolute paths are rooted, some rooted paths are relative. `\foo` is rooted in the sense that it is relative to the root of a volume, but that volume (i.e. the current drive) hasn't been named, so it is not absolute.
 On Linux and Darwin, rootedness is equivalent to absoluteness.

 ```swift
 extension FilePath {